Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.6.2.
 EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines that run on EC2 hosts.

 Tenancy:

 - **Shared** - Instances are run on shared hardware, but isolated from other customers.
-- **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
+- **Dedicated** - Instances are run on hardware that's dedicated to a single customer.
 Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
 - **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
   Pay for entire host, don't pay for instances.
 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.